Vicki’s Bread Recipe

 2-3 tsp INSTANT yeast

-1 Tbsp dough enhancer or conditioner (optional) or crush a Vitamin C (opt)*
+1 Tbsp dough enhancer or conditioner (opt) or crush a Vitamin C (opt)*

-1 Tbsp liquid lecithin (don’t have to be exact – pour an approximate drizzle - optional, or may substitute 1 egg)
+1 Tbsp liquid lecithin (don’t have to be exact – pour an approximate drizzle)

-2 Tbsp dry milk powder (optional)(or soy or buttermilk) for softer crumb/crust
+2 Tbsp dry milk powder (opt)(or soy or buttermilk) for softer crumb/crust

 2-3 cups flour (I use freshly milled white wheat from my WonderMill; when it is right consistency, it will not be too soupy – more like a stew!)